Henry Jardine: Life

 He was born in Edinburgh on 30 January 1766.
-He was the son of Jean Drummond, daughter of George Drummond, the Lord Provost of Edinburgh and Rev John Jardine (1715–1766), "second charge" minister of the Tron Kirk on the Royal Mile and Dean of the Chapel Royal.
-His father died when Henry was 4 months old but his grandfather George Drummond provided support.
+He was the son of Reverend John Jardine (1716–1766), "second charge" minister of the Tron Kirk on the Royal Mile and Dean of the Chapel Royal, and Jean Drummond, daughter of George Drummond, the Lord Provost of Edinburgh.
+His father died when Henry was 4 months old but his grandfather George Drummond provided assistance.

 He attended the High School in Edinburgh and then studied law at the University of Edinburgh.
-Following graduation he was apprenticed to John Davidson WS based on Castlehill on the Royal Mile.
+After graduation he was apprenticed to John Davidson WS based on Castlehill on the Royal Mile.
+He qualified as a Writer to the signet in 1790.

 In 1790 he was winner of the Edinburgh Arrow as finest archer in the Royal Company of Archers.

-He became a Writer to the Signet in 1790 and in 1793 took the important government role of Solicitor of Taxes, through the patronage of Henry Dundas, 1st Viscount Melville.
-From 1820 until 1831 he was King's remembrancer in the exchequer throughout the reign of King George IV.
+He became a Writer to the Signet in 1790 and in 1793 began the important government role of Solicitor of Taxes, as a result of the patronage of Henry Dundas, 1st Viscount Melville.
+From 1820 until 1831 he was King's remembrancer in the exchequer during the reign of King George IV.

 In 1814 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were George Steuart Mackenzie (his son-in-law), Henry Mackenzie, and Thomas Charles Hope.
 In 1818 he was of those present with Sir Walter Scott at the rediscovery of the Honours of Scotland.
-In November 1819 he was present at the opening of the grave of Robert Bruce, inspection of the remains, and the re-interment in a new leaden coffin which was then completely filled with hot pitch to exclude air and preserve the bones.
+In November 1819 he was present at the opening of the grave of Robert Bruce, inspection of the remains, and the re-interment in a new leaden coffin which was then filled completely with hot pitch to exclude air and preserve the bones.

-In the 1820s one of his apprentices in his rooms at Parliament Square was William Forbes Skene.
+During the 1820s one of his apprentices in his rooms at Parliament Square was William Forbes Skene.
+He was one of the Directors organising the construction of the National Monument of Scotland.
+He was also a Director of the Bank of Scotland and Manager of the Edinburgh Orphan Hospital and on the Committee for the Deaf and Dumb Institution.